Week in Review: Immigration, Ethics Rules, Card

 This is WEEKEND EDITION from NPR News.
 I'm Scott Simon.

-President GEORGE W. BUSH: I believe it is important to bring people out of the shadows of American society, so they don't have to fear the life they live.
+GEORGE W: I believe it is important to bring people out of the shadows of American society, so they don't have to fear the life they live.
 I believe it's important for our nation to uphold human rights and human dignity.
 And the plan I've just proposed is one that will do all that and achieve important objectives.

 SIMON: So you're not certain they are going to be able to come up with legislation in the end that will be passed and the White House will sign.